jcchurch/APCSA_Prep/Slidedecks/01_Introduction.md

 - Program: instructions in computer memory that solve a problem
 - Programmer: person who writes instructions (i.e. programs) to make the computer perform a task

-With out a programmer, there are no programs.
-With out programs, a computer cannot do anything.
+Without a programmer, there are no programs.
+Without programs, a computer cannot do anything.

 ## More Terms